charlottegeo/Jukebox-Project/README.md

 `SECRET_KEY` is just a Flask secret key.

 To get your client ID and secret, head to https://developer.spotify.com/dashboard and make a new app.
 When you're done, go to Settings to find your ID and secret.
 In order for your creds to work properly, you'll need to add `http://localhost:8080/callback` to the Redirect URIs in your Spotify app settings.

-**Note: You MUST have a Spotify Premium account to access certain parts of the API that are used here.
-The current version of catjam uses my client ID + secret as a temporary measure.**

 ## Usage